ricky6363/RDS_Figma_Portfolio/README.md

 Welcome to my portfolio!
 This repository showcases my UI/UX design, which is responsive and includes links to my projects and social media profiles.
 ## Overview
 This portfolio is a representation of my work and skills as a UI/UX designer.
 It is fully responsive and includes links to my projects and social media profiles.
-The ui design was inspired by codewithsadee (vCard-personl-portfolio.
+The ui design was inspired by codewithsadee (vCard-personl-portfolio).
 ## Features
 - Responsive design
 - Linked projects